 * Also the Sugar Bottom trail system can be closed when the US Army is using it for maneuvers (this happened in 2003) and for the month of December due to shotgun deer season.
 Sugar Bottom is a public hunting area.

 Why does the Sugar Bottom trail system need to be closed when some other trail systems do not?

-Why does the Sugar Bottom trail system close for the month December?
+Why does the Sugar Bottom trail system close for the month of December?

-Here is a brief description on why the Sugar Bottom trails are closed during the month of December.
+Here is a brief description of why the Sugar Bottom trails are closed during the month of December.

-History of hunting in the area precedes the bike trails and for the sake of safety we close during the month of December because shotgun season is the
+The history of hunting in the area precedes the bike trails and for the sake of safety we close during the month of December because the shotgun season is the

 heaviest hunting season.